-Death and mourning are subjects which became important for us because of sin (Romans 5:12).
-Different countries have many different customs surrounding death, and many different ways of mourning can be seen around the world.
-Not only that, but customs have changed a lot through time.
-There is quite a bit of variation in mourning described in the Bible too, with some differences based simply on whether the person who had died was respected or loathed.
+Death and mourning are subjects which became important for humans because of sin (Romans 5:12).
+Different countries have many different customs surrounding death.
+Many ways of mourning can be seen around the world.
+Not only that, but customs have also changed a lot through time.
+There is quite a bit of variation in mourning described in the Bible too, with some differences based simply on whether the person who had died was respected or loathed!
 Let’s have a quick look at death and mourning in the Bible, particularly in connection with the time of Jeremiah.

-The house of mourning is preferable to the house of feasting according to Ecclesiastes 7:2-4.
+According to Ecclesiastes 7:2-4, the house of mourning is preferable to the house of feasting.
 However, God excluded Jeremiah from both (Jeremiah 16:5, 8).
 What is the “house of mourning”?
-It doesn’t seem likely to be the house in a dead body would rest for some time after death because burial seems to have happened very quickly.
-Modern Jews apparently bury a body as soon as possible.
-In Jesus’ time, Lazarus was said to have been in the tomb 4 days (John 11:17) when he had been dead 4 days (John 11:39).
+It is unlikely to be a house in which a dead body would lie for viewing after death, because burial seems to have normally happened very quickly.
+In Jesus’ time, Lazarus had been in the tomb 4 days when he had been dead 4 days.
 Obviously he was buried very soon after death, as was Jesus himself.
+Modern Jews apparently bury a body as soon as possible too.

 Samuel was buried in his own house, and all Israel assembled to mourn for him (1 Samuel 25:1).
 In such cases, maybe the dead person’s home was the “house of mourning” spoken of.
 At other times the expression could have been used symbolically to describe a state of mourning.

-When David arranged Uriah’s death in battle, his wife Bathsheba lamented over her husband and David took her as wife after the mourning was over.
-This may suggest a defined time of mourning.
+When David arranged for Uriah to be killed in battle, his wife Bathsheba lamented over her husband.
+David took her as his wife after the mourning was over.
+This may suggest a defined length of time for mourning.

 The law of Moses (Leviticus 19:28; Deuteronomy 14:1) and Jeremiah (Jeremiah 16:6) both refer to people cutting themselves or “making themselves bald” in mourning for the dead.
 God condemned this behaviour, and many people assume that it was part of the worship of other gods.

-A fire was made in honour of king Asa (2 Chronicles 16:14), while for Jehoram, king of Israel, it is observed that no fire was made in his honour as fires had been made for his ancestors (2 Chronicles 21:19).
-The passage about Asa does not seem to suggest that the fire was a cremation, but rather a large celebratory fire, possibly with spices as prophesied for King Zedekiah (Jeremiah 34:5).
-The same prophecy mentions that spices had been burned for earlier kings.
+A fire was made in honour of king Asa when he died (2 Chronicles 16:14).
+By contrast, it is stated that no fire was made in honour of Jehoram, king of Israel, as fires had been made for his ancestors (2 Chronicles 21:19).
+The passage about Asa does not seem to suggest that the fire was a cremation, but rather a large celebratory fire, possibly with spices, as was prophesied for King Zedekiah (Jeremiah 34:5).
+The same prophecy by Jeremiah mentions that spices had been burned for earlier kings.

-Jeremiah 22:18-19 indicates that King Jehoiakim, the third-last king of Judah, would have “the burial of a donkey”, being thrown out of the city and left to rot with no-one to mourn his passing.
+Jeremiah 22:18-19 indicates that King Jehoiakim, the son of Josiah and third-last king of Judah, would have “the burial of a donkey”.
+His dead body would be thrown out of the city and left to rot with no-one mourning his passing.

-Jeremiah’s prophecies promised that many, many people would die unburied and unmourned when God’s punishment of his nation was executed (Jeremiah 8:2; 16:4-7; 25:33).
+Jeremiah’s prophecies promised that many, many people would die, unburied and unmourned when God’s punishment of his nation was executed.

-An interesting custom of mourning is mentioned in Jeremiah 16:7 where it describes breaking bread with the mourner and giving or sending him a “cup of consolation”.
+Two interesting customs of mourning are mentioned in Jeremiah 16:7: breaking bread with the mourner and giving him a “cup of consolation”.
 Fascinating, when considered with the last supper – Jesus eating and drinking with his disciples before dying on the cross.

-The new High Priest was not allowed to touch his father’s body or enter the place where the body was since Leviticus 21:10-12 explicitly says that the High Priest was not to make himself unclean, even for his father.
+A new High Priest was not allowed to touch his father’s body or even enter the place where the body was.
+Rather, Leviticus 21:10-12 explicitly says that the High Priest was not to make himself unclean – even for his father.

 Other priests were allowed to make themselves unclean in mourning for their father.
 Even younger sons of a High Priest could mourn their father in the ordinary way (Leviticus 21:1-2).
-Nevertheless, assuming that Jeremiah was a younger son of Hilkiah the High Priest, since Azariah was the one who took over as High Priest.
+Jeremiah was probably a younger son of Hilkiah the High Priest, since Azariah was the one who took over as High Priest.
 Nevertheless, Jeremiah was probably not allowed to mourn for his father when he died because of other rules from God.
-When God specifically forbade Jeremiah from marrying, he also forbade him from joining people in celebrating (Jeremiah 16:8) and mourning (Jeremiah 16:5).
-It is easy to see that if Jeremiah did not join in mourning, it could easily have been misunderstood by family and relatives and become a cause of even greater friction.
-Obedience to simple commands can sometimes have far-reaching and unexpected effects.
+When God specifically forbade Jeremiah from marrying, he also forbade him from joining celebrations (Jeremiah 16:8) and mourning (Jeremiah 16:5).
+It is clear that if Jeremiah did not join in mourning his father’s death, his reasons could have been misunderstood.
+Family, relatives and friends could easily have questioned his motives, causing great friction.
+Obedience to God’s simple commands can sometimes have far-reaching and unexpected effects.